 Accounting for a rental transaction, which is considered an operating lease, is different than accounting for a capital lease.
 Ministries are encouraged to obtain advice from their Procurement Specialist, their Chief Financial Officer, or the Financial Management Branch (FMB) of the Office of the Comptroller General (OCG) on whether they have entered into an operating or a capital lease, and the relevant accounting requirements.

 How do ministries acquire a vehicle and arrange for vehicle repairs and maintenance?

 Procurement Services Branch (PSB) is responsible for managing the government’s vehicle fleet contract and for coordinating vehicle rentals.
 Corporate Supply Arrangements (CSAs) for Vehicle Rentals and Vehicle Service Centres are available through the Goods and Services Catalogue.
 For information on how to access the vehicle supply arrangements or for anything related to vehicles not addressed by the CSAs, ministries should contact their ministry fleet coordinator or PSB.

-Additional information is available on the Employee Travel website under “Modes of Transportation”, “Vehicle”.
+Additional information is available on the Employee Business Travel Resource Centre.

 Are there alternatives to buying?

 Yes.
 Before purchasing new goods, services or construction, confirm if there are feasible alternatives.
 Examples of these alternatives include, but are not limited to repairing existing assets, obtaining assets that government may have in its inventory of surplus assets, or tapping into services or expertise which may already be available in government.